Información en español

 Air Monitoring Efforts

 South Coast AQMD is conducting local air sampling to determine levels of EtO in the surrounding community and evaluate potential sources of emissions coming from the Sterigenics buildings.
-Individual grab samples (an air sample collected at one location at one point in time) were taken near the facilities (Figure 1), and two monitors were placed nearby on 50th Street and 49th Street (Figure 3) to collect 24-hour samples (Figure 4).
+Earlier in this investigation, Individual grab samples (an air sample collected at one location at one point in time) were taken near the facilities (Figure 1).
+Grab samples were also collected near the surrounding community and closest school (Figure 2).

 Additionally, mobile monitoring was conducted to collect data on volatile organic compounds (VOCs) around the facilities and the surrounding community.
 VOC signals associated with EtO were elevated near the facilities; however, levels in the community were within typical background levels.